South Carolina Premises Liability Lawyer

 There may be other damages you qualify to claim.
 However, we can discuss these while calculating the value of your case.

 Premises Liability Cases Fall Within South Carolina’s General Statute of Limitations

 South Carolina’s general statute of limitations, S.C.
 Ann. § 15-3-530, applies to most personal injury cases.
 Including those involving premises liability.
 According to this statutory rule, you must file your lawsuit within three years of the date of injury.
 If you wish to pursue compensation through South Carolina’s court system.

 Failure to comply with this deadline could jeopardize your ability to claim compensation.
 And, absolve the other party of any liability for your damages.

 We Manage the Case to Help You File on Time

 If you decide to work with a personal injury lawyer from our firm, our legal team will put in a collaborative effort to build the case.
 Therefore, we may file it within its statutory deadline.
 To construct your SC premises liability case, we may:

 - Organize a separate investigation.
 We may do this to retrieve our own evidence to support the case.
 And, discover key information that establishes how your accident took place.
 If the liable party is not immediately identifiable, this investigation may also serve to point out who may be responsible for your damages.

 - Communicate with involved parties.
 As we build your case, the other party’s insurer or legal attorney may approach you to settle before going to court.
-We can handle these communication attempts to protect the case and gauge whether their settlement offer is appropriate for your situation.
+We can handle these communication attempts.
+In order to protect the case and gauge whether their settlement offer is appropriate for your situation.

 - Negotiate a settlement offer.
 If the opportunity to settle the case outside of court arises, a lawyer from our team can represent you during negotiation meetings.
 And vouch for your legal interests.